 W. Alton Jones Professor of Philosophy

 Robert Talisse specializes in contemporary political philosophy, with particular interest in democratic theory and political epistemology.
-In addition, he pursues topics in pragmatism, analytic philosophy, and ancient philosophy.
+In addition, he pursues topics in pragmatism, analytic philosophy, argumentation theory, and ancient philosophy.

 Personal Webpage (includes full list of publications and downloadable off-prints)

 Contemporary Political Philosophy, Ethics, Pragmatism

 Sustaining Democracy: What We Owe to the Other Side, Oxford University Press (2021)